About the Course:

 Q : Is this class challenging?

 A : These courses are taught at the college level.
 Some of the material, depending on your exposure, may be fairly challenging.
-However, there is also substantial help from the community including a lively discussion board.
+However, there are also many resources online that can help you succeed.

 Q : Is there a textbook?